 - William’s niece was named Robena Vanderslice Baugh.
-The pastor of the Methodist church the family attended was George C. Vanderslice (“Manchester and Vicinity,” Daily Dispatch, Richmond, Virginia, 14 Jan 1878, p.
+The pastor of family’s church was George C. Vanderslice.
+See: “Manchester and Vicinity,” Daily Dispatch, Richmond, Virginia, 14 Jan 1878, p.
 1, col. 6.
 Retrieved from newspapers.com.
-See also:
+(See also:

 Virginia Department of Health; Richmond, Virginia; Virginia Deaths, 1912-2014.
 Robena Vanderslice Baughan; 1926> 03630-04165> image 134 of 591.
 Retrieved from ancestry.com.).

 - “The Marriage,” The Richmond Dispatch, 3 Jun 1886, p.
 3, col. 3.
 Retrieved from newspapers.com.